YuigaWada/CallSlicer/README.md

 - [ ] Setting of LockScreen check.
 - [ ] Be able to select apps in AppList.
 - [ ] Be able to set a message template.
+- [ ] Be able to change the title.